nypublicradio/ember-wagtail-images/docs/setting-up-a-custom-serveview-in-wagtail.md

-# Setting up a custom ServeView in Wagtail
+# Setting up a Custom ServeView in Wagtail

-Wagtail provides a `ServeView` for using images in external applications (like an Ember web client), but by default this view requires a security signature as a parameter to mitigate the possibilty of a image resizer url based (D)DoS attack.
+Wagtail provides a `ServeView` for using images in external applications (like an Ember.js web client), but by default this view requires a security signature as part of the URL to mitigate the possibilty of a image resizer url based (D)DoS attack.

-To use the urls provided by this addon you'll need to add an open image serve view to your Wagtail site that doesn't require this security signature.
+To use the URLs provided by this addon you'll need to add an open ServeView for images to your Wagtail site that doesn't require this security signature.
 It's up to you and your WebOps team to decide whether or not you're comfortable with this.

-The following example is based on https://github.com/wagtail/wagtail/blob/master/wagtail/images/views/serve.py
+(The following example is based on https://github.com/wagtail/wagtail/blob/master/wagtail/images/views/serve.py)

 ```py
 from django.http import HttpResponse